A control system will automate the critical functions of your AV system.

 With a properly designed system, you don’t have to remember (or even know) the steps it takes to make your system work.

-For instance, press the DVD button and the control system turns on the projector, lowers the screen, switches to the right inputs, adjusts the volume level, closes the draperies, and even dims the lights.
-The DVD controls appear on the touchpanel, ready for you to press play or access special features such as subtitles or bonus content.
+For instance, press the DVR button and the control system turns on the projector, lowers the screen, switches to the right inputs, adjusts the volume level, closes the draperies, and even dims the lights.
+The DVR controls appear on the touch panel, ready for you to press play or access special features such as subtitles or bonus content.

 In doing all this, a control system from Lewis Sound & Video

 - makes it much easier and faster to accomplish the function

 - eliminates many mistakes and much confusion

 - allows presenters to concentrate on their message